anotherhadi/gh-recon/README.md

-      --exclude-repo string   Exclude repos from deep scan (comma-separated list, only for deep scan) -r, --refresh               Refresh the cache (only for deep scan) -s, --show-source           Show where the information (authors, emails, etc) were found (only for deep scan) -c, --only-commits          Display only commits with author info -S, --silent                Suppress all non-essential output -j, --json string           Write results to specified JSON file
+      --exclude-repo string   Exclude repos from deep scan (comma-separated list, only for deep scan) -r, --refresh               Refresh the cache (only for deep scan) -s, --show-source           Show where the information (authors, emails, etc) were found (only for deep scan) -m, --max-distance int      Maximum Levenshtein distance for matching usernames & emails (only for deep scan) (default 5) -c, --only-commits          Display only commits with author info -S, --silent                Suppress all non-essential output -j, --json string           Write results to specified JSON file